vishwagosalia/vishwagosalia/README.md

-I'm very much interested in data science but still a struggler, although I've good command over Web Development using Laravel and MySQL.
+### Hi there 👋 I'm very much interested in data science but still a struggler, although I've good command over Web Development using Laravel and MySQL.
 Open for collab and open to work with different technologies.

 - 🔭 I’m currently pursuing Engineering in IT field.
 - 🌱 I’ve recently started with data science and still a noob.